msfninja/schedule/README.md

 **Important: make sure you will be running the node server as the same user you were running the `configure` file, otherwise the server won't run properly by reading a different home directory than the `configure` file created the `schedule-data` directory in.**

+If you're here from the server initiation section, you can skip [to it](#server-initation).

 ## Server

 There are a few more things you have to do before running the `server/server.js` file.
-Schedule has several features which require its traffic to go over HTTPS, rather than HTTP.
-First of, passwords and other sensitive information are being transmitted between the client and the server.
+Schedule has several features which require its traffic to go over the hypertext transfer protocol **secure**, rather than HTTP.
+First of all, passwords and sensitive information alike are being transmitted over the network between the client and the server.
 Additionally, Schedule offers a PWA functionality, which by the majority of browsers I know has a requirement of its traffic to be transmitted over HTTPS.

 ### SSL Certificate

-If you have an SSL certificate, put it and the rest that belongs to it into the `server/ssl` directory, and rename the key file to `key.pem`, and the certificate file to `cert.pem`.
+If you have a secure sockets layer certificate, put it and the rest that belongs to it into the `server/ssl` directory, and rename the key file to `key.pem`, and the certificate file to `cert.pem`.

 To generate a self-signed SSL certificate using `openssl`, go to the `server/ssl` directory: